Niair/Customer_Churn_Prediction_using_MLOpps_MLflow_AWS_CI-CD/README.md

 ## ☁️ Deployment Instructions

-### 🔹 Heroku Deployment
+### 🔹 Huggingface Deployment

-1. Install Heroku CLI
+1. Make sure you have a repo on Hugging Face (not just GitHub).
-2. Login using `heroku login`
+2. Connect your GitHub repo to Hugging Face (or push directly).
-3. Push code to Heroku Git
+3. Add a .github/workflows/huggingface.yml (GitHub Actions CI/CD file).
-4. App will automatically be deployed via CI/CD pipeline
+4. Whenever you push to GitHub, GitHub Actions will build and deploy automatically to Hugging Face.

 ---